ThomasMertes/seed7/src/read_me.txt

     chkerr ........... okay
     chkexc ........... okay

-  This verifies that interpreter and compiler work correct.
+  This verifies that interpreter and compiler work correctly.

 HOW TO USE THE GMP LIBRARY?